allegro/blog/_posts/2021-09-06-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 The answer is yes - be we've automated it.
 Plugin package does export command line tool that adds this comment to every file with strict mode errors!

+Thanks to this approach every new file will be strictly checked out of the box - you don't need to do anything.
+On the other hand if you want to change file to be strict you will just remove a comment on top of the file and that's it - file will be strictly checked.
+Simple as that.

 Unfortunately, typescript plugins do not work at compilation time, they work only in IDEs.
 Another nice feature that comes in the package is a compile-time tool that allows you to connect the strict plugin to your CI pipeline, or a pre-commit hook.
 It checks marked files with strict mode and prints to the console all strict errors found.
 If a single strict error is found, the tool